firebase/firebase-js-sdk/.changeset/eleven-moons-shave.md

 "@firebase/webchannel-wrapper": minor
 ---

 Enable encodeInitMessageHeaders.
+This transitions the Firestore client from encoding HTTP Headers via the Query Param to the request's POST payload.

 Requires Cloud Firestore Emulator v1.14.4 or newer.